Fu Mingtian: Early life

 Fu came to Singapore in 2003 and became a Singapore citizen in 2007 under the Foreign Sports Talent Scheme.

 Career

 Fu became the first female Singaporean player to win the Southeast Asian Games women's singles badminton gold medal in 2011 Southeast Asian Games in Indonesia.
 She beat second-seed Ratchanok Intanon of Thailand 21–12, 21–18 en route to the final match.
 In the finals, she beat home favourite Adriyanti Firdasari 14–21, 21–12, 22–20.
 Despite Fu's achievements, she was not selected for the 2012 Summer Olympics and Gu Juan was selected.

 After retirement from competitive badminton, Fu became a coach with the Singapore Badminton Association.
 She resigned from her coach position in 2017.

 Personal life

 In 2017, Fu returned to China to marry another former Chinese shuttler who played for the Xiamen team.
 She expects to settle down in Xuzhou city, Jiangsu where her fiancé is from.

 Awards

-Fu was awarded the Singapore's Sportswoman of the Year award in 2012.
+Fu was awarded Singapore's Sportswoman of the Year award in 2012.